- execution_date <= timezone.utcnow() # execution_date

 Next steps

 There are ways to augment this technique, like creating a new SubClass of the ShortCircuitOperator or creating a function that returns a python callable so that you don't need to declare.
-However, I will leave that up to your imagination and creativity.Share this
+However, I will leave that up to your imagination and creativity.On this page

 Airflow Scheduler: the very basics